matfish2/vue-tables/readme.md

 ## Client Side

-Add the following element to your page wherever you want it to render Make sure to wrap it with a parent element you can latch you vue instace into.
+Add the following element to your page wherever you want it to render.
+Make sure to wrap it with a parent element you can latch you vue instance into.

   `<div id="people">
     <v-client-table></v-client-table>